Community Projects

 Tablets and stationery donated to Chichester school in need of lockdown support

-Barratt David Wilson Homes has offered support to schools and parents to help with distance learning over lockdown, providing tablets, paper, pens, pencils and other stationery to several local schools.
+Barratt Developments has offered support to schools and parents to help with distance learning over lockdown, providing tablets, paper, pens, pencils and other stationery to several local schools.

 March C of E School in Chichester received 10 boxes of A4 paper and two Amazon Fire tablets, a package worth around £250.